 The surname Croceghan was first found in Somerset where some of the earliest records of the name include: Nicholas Crousman, Philip Crosman and Thomas Crosman are all listed there in the reign of Edward III.
 Philip Crosman was listed in the Subsidy Rolls of Somerset in 1327.

 Early History of the Croceghan family

-Another 137 words (10 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Croceghan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Croceghan research.
+Another 69 words (5 lines of text) covering the years 1623, 1683 and 1683 are included under the topic Early Croceghan History in all our PDF Extended History products and printed products wherever possible.

 Croceghan Spelling Variations

 Only recently has spelling become standardized in the English language.
 As the English language evolved in the Middle Ages, the spelling of names changed also.
 The name Croceghan has undergone many spelling variations, including Crossman, Crosseman, Crosman, Croseman, Croixman, Croisman, Croxman, Croceman, Crossmen, Crossemen, Crosmen, Crossmann, Crosmann, Crouceman, Croiceman and many more.